thedougco/responsive.ly/_posts/2013-04-2-session-notes-for-karen_mcgranes_the_mobile_content_mandate.md

 Karen points out several examples, including United, as mobile experiences where information is vexingly out of reach.
 We are treating mobile users as second-class citizens because we are not providing them with the same utility and information.
 Mobile-only users get a watered-down internet.

 *This isn't good enough.* All of our users deserve a better experience.
+There are three things you can be doing right now to improve the mobile experience.

 ##1.
 You need a content strategy for mobile
 Karen shamelessly points us to [her book](http://www.abookapart.com/products/content-strategy-for-mobile).